Daniel-Mietchen/events/International-Data-Week-2018.md

 but will also try to attend [UVA/DSI Data Palooza 2018](https://dsi.virginia.edu/datapalooza2018) remotely.

+See [here](https://github.com/Daniel-Mietchen/events/issues/211) for my notes taken around the event.

 # Sessions I am involved in

 *Times marked in **bold** indicate an overlap*